IBM/kubernetes-driver/docs/user-guide/ready-checks.md

     kegd.yaml
 ```

 We'll talk about the contents of this file later.
-For now, we'll configure our Create transition to use this script by modifying the `kegd.yaml` file.
+For now, configure the Create transition to use this script by modifying the `kegd.yaml` file.
 Add a `checkReady` field to the compose entry for Create and specify the name of your script.

 ```
 compose: